-Everglades City and Chokoloskee Island sustained 8 to 10 feet of storm surge but many hotel and restaurants have reopened.
+Update, Dec.
+29, 2017: Everglades City and Chokoloskee Island sustained 8 to 10 feet of storm surge during Hurricane Irma, but most businesses have re-opened.

-The Shark Valley loop in the Everglades is closed due to continued flooding.
+The Shark Valley loop in the Everglades has re-opened with some flooding remaining.

 The Museum of the Everglades in Everglades City is closed.

-Big Cypress National Preserve Visitor Center is open, but the unpaved section of Loop Road is closed due to fallen trees.
+Big Cypress National Preserve Visitor Center is open, but the unpaved section of Loop Road is closed due to fallen trees and high water.

-We’ve stayed here twice, once in the historic wing (the Lodge), which has a fascinating story, and once is the new wing (the Inn), with modern conveniences and pool-side rooms.
+We’ve stayed here twice, once in the historic wing (now closed due to hurrican edamage) and once is the new wing, with modern conveniences and pool-side rooms.